GoogleCloudPlatform/core-solution-services/README.md

 ### Check out this repo

 Clone this repo to your local machine to start.
 Optionally you can use Cloud Shell.
+Run the rest of the commands inside the repo folder.
 ```
 git clone https://github.com/GoogleCloudPlatform/core-solution-services
+cd core-solution-services
 ```

 ### Verify your Python version and create a virtual env